9 Reasons Why Women Date Older Men

 I am not a party girl, and I never liked parties and big crowds in the first place.
 Even in my teenage years, I was like an old woman in a young woman’s body.
 Younger men tend to like parties, booze, and loud music and I just can’t bring myself to relate to them even if I force it.
 I just don’t like it.

 I also don’t find myself enjoying the company of younger men and talking to them endlessly because their choice of topics does not jive with my interests.
 I find their topics a little bit shallow for my taste.
 Younger men usually talk about girls, cars, technology, and gadgets.
-Older men, on the other hand, can talk about politics, religion, sexuality, economy, relationships, food, and travel which are exactly my interests.
+Older men, on the other hand, can talk about politics, religion, sexuality, economics, relationships, food, and travel which are exactly my interests.

 Older men also tend to realize that the kind of party-heavy lifestyle many young men focus on is unsustainable and not good for one's health.
 This goes hand-in-hand with their focus on living a healthy lifestyle.
 Instead, they tend to enjoy the company of their good friends, in social settings where everyone can be heard and interesting conversations can take place.